BeranItService/ros_tts/README.md

 text-to-speech for the Sophia robot, including blinking gestures and an appropriately-timed viseme stream to match.

+The long-term plan is to replace this with a super-duper "Animation Orchestrator" that will coordinate all animation, and not just audio.
+The current implementation here is quitte minimal, just enough to get the basic job done.

 ## Dependencies
 To use this, you need:
 * [ttsserver](https://github.com/hansonrobotics/ttsserver), a multi-TTS